 What are the use cases for the Hub Sites?

-OK, so that we covered the technical aspect of Hub Site creation, let’s talk about the use cases for Hub Sites.
-There might be a few scenarios where you might need to build hub Site or multiple Hub Sites.
+OK, so now that we covered the technical aspect of Hub Site creation, let’s talk about the use cases for Hub Sites.
+There might be a few scenarios where you might need to build a hub Site or multiple Hub Sites.

 Use Case 1: Small business

 If you are a small business – you might just need one hub to tie the Intranet Site with a few department or project sites you might have.
 This way you can achieve consistent navigation and experience within your Intranet.

 Use Case 2: Medium or large size organization

 If you are a larger organization with multiple departments, you might need at least one and possibly multiple Hub Sites.
 For example, in a typical organization, you might have, say an HR Department that would have a Communication Site for Employee HR, then a private Team site (Office 365 Group) for HR team itself, plus maybe a few other site collections from the past for various HR stuff.
 To tie it all together, you could have an HR Hub.
 The same model could be used for other departments as well.